BraddlesUnravels/Knapsack-Algorithm/README.md

 ## Contributing

-Contributions are welcome.
+This repository is mainly to show an implementation example and is ment to be customised to any specific use case.
+However contributions are welcome.
 If you find any issues or want to improve the code, feel free to create a pull request.
 Please follow the existing coding style and conventions.

 ## License